Tourism in Bangladesh: Bagha Mosque

-South Bengal (Barisal and Khulna Division)
+Barisal Division

 Kuakata Beach

 Kuakata is a sea beach on the southernmost tip of Bangladesh.
 Located in Patuakhali District, Kuakata has a wide sandy beach about 320 km south of Dhaka, and about 70 km from the district headquarters.
 Kuakata beach is 30 km long and 6 km wide.
 On the eastern end of the beach is Gongamati Reserved Forest, an evergreen mangrove forest and snippet of the original Kuakata.
 When the Rakhines settled in the area in 1784, Kuakata was part of the larger Sundarbans forest.
 Sundarbans is now at a distance of one-hour by speed boat.
 As a mangrove forest, Gongamati, like the Sundarbans, offers some protection against tidal surges, however it too is threatened by logging and deforestation.
 The forest can be reached by foot or bike along the beach.

+Khulna Division

 Sundarbans

 The Sundarbans is the largest single block of tidal halophytic mangrove forest in the world.
 The Sunderbans is a UNESCO World Heritage Site, most of which is situated in Bangladesh with the remainder in India.
 Sundarbans South, East and West are three protected forests in Bangladesh.
 This region is densely covered by mangrove forests, and is one of the largest reserves for the Bengal tiger.